 Do a drain comparison.
 Collect the hair from the drain after you shower and take a picture.
-Then do the same in about 1 month.
+Then do the same in about one month.
 If the amount increases, then you are losing your hair.
 Usually, people tend to exaggerate their hair loss.
-It might ‘seem’ as if you lost too much while in reality, the difference is slight.
+So it might ‘seem’ as if you lost too much, while in reality, the difference is slight.
 That’s why keeping a hair diary if you suspect hair loss is a must.
 If you are a woman suffering from receding hairline try these hairstyles.

 #3.
-You Need to Do an Extra Loop When Tying a Ponytail
+You Need to Make an Extra Loop When Tying a Ponytail.

-If you are used to tying your hair in a ponytail you can easily check if there is any hair loss.
+If you are used to tying your hair in a ponytail, you can easily check if there is any hair loss.
 If the same scrunches and elastic bands you use require you to make an extra loop, it means you have less hair than before.
-However, this might also be due to the fact that the elastic bands stretch with time.
+However, this might also be because the elastic bands stretch with time.
 So this can only be considered a sign of hair loss only when combined with other symptoms.

-If after brushing your hair and taking a long look in the mirror you can see that your scalp is showing through, then you are suffering from hair loss.
+If you are suffering from hair loss after brushing your hair and taking a long look in the mirror, you can see that your scalp is showing through.
 No matter how thin or brittle your natural hair is, it must completely cover your scalp.
 If there are patches so thin that you can see the skin on your head, you need to take action.

 You see yourself in the mirror every day and it’s often hard to notice any hair changes since they happen very gradually.
-However, people who haven’t seen you in a while will definitely notice that something is wrong.
-So if you are getting comments, such as: “There is something different about your hair” and you are suspecting hair loss, you are probably right.
-You can also compare old pictures of yourself with the way you look now.
+However, people who haven’t seen you in a while will notice that something is wrong.
+So if you are getting comments, such as: “There is something different about your hair,” and you suspect hair loss, you are probably right.
+You can also compare old pictures of yourself with how you look now.
 Does your hair appear much thinner and much less voluminous than before?
 Then you most likely suffer from hair loss.

 There are different reasons for hair loss.
 You can identify them on your own.

 - Family history.
 For most people, especially men, hair loss is hereditary.
-Which means either one or both parents suffered from hair loss.
+This means either one or both parents suffered from hair loss.

-- Mental and physical stress are one of the most popular reasons for hair loss.
+- Mental and physical stress is one of the most popular reasons for hair loss.
 It can be stress due to a family situation or stress from surgery or illness.
-Most of the time hair loss stops on its own once the stress factor is eliminated.
+However, hair loss stops on its own once the stress factor is eliminated most of the time.

 - Chemotherapy.
 Patients who undergo chemotherapy for cancer treatment suffer from hair loss.
-The hair starts growing back once the treatment is over.
+However, the hair starts growing back once the treatment is over.

 - Bad hair care.
-If you pull your hair too tightly when tying ponytails or using curling irons, you will lose more hair than usual.
+If you pull your hair too tightly when tying ponytails or curling irons, you will lose more hair.

 - Dyeing.
 Many people experience some hair loss when they dye their hair too often.
 Abusing your hair can lead to the weakening of the roots and excessive hair loss.

 - Age.
 Both men and women grow less hair as they get older.
-The hair gets thinner and more prone to damage as the body produces less male and female hormones.
+The hair gets thinner and more prone to damage as the body produces fewer male and female hormones.

 - Bad diet.
-If your diet is lacking in protein and iron, you might suffer from hair loss.
-That’s why taking proper vitamins is important for good hair quality.
+If your diet lacks protein and iron, you might suffer from hair loss.
+That’s why taking proper vitamins is essential for good hair quality.

 - Thyroid disease.
 If your thyroid is not managing your hormones the way it should, you might suffer from hair loss.
-Such problems can be eliminated with the right medication.
+You can eliminate such problems with the proper medication.

-If you notice hair loss early enough, there are many things that can be done in order to reverse it or at least slow it down.
-You need to contact your doctor in order to eliminate the possibilities of serious diseases and get professional advice on how to proceed.
+If you notice hair loss early enough, many things can be done to reverse it or at least slow it down.
+First, you need to contact your doctor to eliminate the possibility of severe diseases and get professional advice on how to proceed.
 Perhaps all you need is to get the right shampoo or hair care treatment.